I've been programming for years. Do I need to take Introduction to Programming Concepts as a prerequisite for other programming courses?

 What language should I learn?

-We currently offer courses in Java, Perl, Visual C#, and Visual Basic .NET.
+We currently offer courses in Java, Perl, Visual C#, and Python.
 The language you choose will depend on your programming needs.
-For example, Visual Basic is primarily used for developing user interfaces for databases in a client-server environment and for smaller application programming.
+For example, Visual C# may used for developing user interfaces for databases in a client-server environment and for smaller application programming.
+Python is often used for data analyis projects.

 What is covered in the Java Programming classes?